MicroLua/MicroLua/docs/mlua.md

   Resume the thread if it is on the wait list.
 Returns true iff the thread was on the wait list.

-- `Thread:kill()`\
+- `Thread:kill() -> boolean`\
-  Kill the thread.
+  Kill the thread, and return `true` iff the thread was alive.
 This causes the coroutine to unwind the stack and close all to-be-closed variables, then resumes any other threads waiting in a call to `join()`.

 - `Thread:join()`\
   `Thread:__close()`\